primitivefinance/mythic/journal/src/ui/executing_tx.md

 - Return the result of this analysis for rendering on the UI
 - Enable UI components (i.e. confirm).
 - Execute the transaction on confirm.
-- On successful transaction reciept, render the receipts details in the UI.
+- On successful transaction receipt, render the receipts details in the UI.